The Wise Worker is Just (Proverbs)

 We can see how generosity and justice are important for an individual worker, but do they have any application for corporations?
 Most of Proverbs deals with individuals, but the section on the Valiant Woman addresses her as the manager of a household business.
 And as we have seen, her generosity is not a hindrance to her work, but an essential element of it.

-Regrettably, many businesses today seem to lack the imagination or skill needed to operate in ways that benefit shareholders while also benefiting the people around them.
-For example, a quick read of any newspaper’s financial section will find many stories about companies attempting to defraud or oppress the poor: pressuring poor and powerless people into selling property below its full value, taking advantage of ignorance or misinformation to sell questionable products, wringing excessive short-term profits from those who are vulnerable or who lack alternatives.
+Regrettably, some businesses today seem to lack the imagination or skill needed to operate in ways that benefit shareholders while also benefiting the people around them.
+Examples include companies attempting to defraud or oppress the poor, pressuring poor and powerless people into selling property below its full value, taking advantage of ignorance or misinformation to sell questionable products, and wringing excessive short-term profits from those who are vulnerable or who lack alternatives.

 Why do such companies believe that grabbing wealth from others is the only—or best—way to make a profit?
 Is there any evidence that a zero-sum approach to business actually improves shareholder return?
 How many of these practices really lead to higher long-term profitability or power?
 Quite the opposite: the best businesses succeed because they find a sustainable way to produce goods and services that benefit customers and society, while providing an excellent return to employees, shareholders and lenders.
 Business and other organizations that meet social needs have an advantage when they need community support, worker commitment and social protection from economic, political, and competitive threats.

 Proverbs also demands justice from institutions other than business.
 In particular, the realm of government receives attention in the many verses dealing with kings.
 The message to them is the same as that to businesses.
 Governments can survive long-term only if they care for the poor and vulnerable and bring them justice.